Otherwise, that random streetlight makes little sense.

 “This is the land of Narnia,” said the Faun, “where we are now; all that lies between the lamp-post and the great castle of Cair Paravel on the eastern sea.”

-One of the plays I performed in when I was young was “The Lion, the Witch and the Wardrobe.”
-Note the Cambridge comma usage there in that title.
-C. S. Lewis taught at Oxford 1925-1954, but he taught at Cambridge 1954-1963, a move he was no doubt pressured into after his missing-Oxford-comma publication of The Lion, the Witch and the Wardrobe in 1950 🙂
+One of the plays I performed in when I was a kid was “The Lion, the Witch and the Wardrobe.”
+Note the Cambridge comma usage there in that title (no comma before the third item in the list).
+Although C. S. Lewis taught at Oxford 1925-1954, he taught at Cambridge 1954-1963.
+If I were a follower of conspiracy theories, I might wonder if maybe that move was forced upon him after leaving the famous Oxford comma out of the title when he published The Lion, the Witch and the Wardrobe in 1950 🙂

-Sadly, I played the witch’s dwarf sidekick, meaning I didn’t get to wear pretty costumes, nor did I have that many lines.
-And I’m pretty sure Aslan may have killed me near the end of the play.
-I can’t remember.
+In the play I played the witch’s dwarf sidekick, meaning I didn’t get to wear pretty costumes, nor did I have that many lines.
+Plus, Aslan (the lion) may have killed me near the end of the play, although my memory is a little vague on that point.
 No matter.
-My role gave me plenty of stage time, and I had lots of fun hanging out with everyone backstage when I wasn’t on.
+My role gave me plenty of stage time, which was what I cared about most, and I had lots of fun hanging out with everyone backstage when I wasn’t on.

-I also remember being very intrigued by the idea of “Turkish Delight.”
-That was the candy that Edmund liked so much he was willing to sell out his siblings for.
+One thing I remember being intrigued by during my involvement with the play was “Turkish Delight.”
+That was the candy Edmund liked so much he was willing to sell out his siblings to the witch to get some.
 Haven’t thought about that in years.
-But now, thanks to Google, I learned just now that it’s sort of like gumdrops.
-YUCK!!!
-I don’t know what I thought it would be like, but certainly not that!
+But now, thanks to Google, I’ve learned that Turkish Delight is sort of like gumdrops.
+Huh.
+I don’t know what I imagined it would be like, but certainly not gumdrops.

 On a different note, whoever handles advertising for GMC Sierra does a fabulous job.
 This is the second television commercial of theirs that I’ve featured on my blog, and I think I’ve only put three non-archival ads on here in the past eight years.